 When you are driving or riding in a car, you can usually tell if a specific tire is going low.

 It tends to cause a strange wobble or vibration that inevitably forces you to get out, check it and fill it with air.
-It can be much harder to tell if a flat towed vehicle has one or more low tires.
+It can be much harder to tell if a flat-towed vehicle has one or more low tires even for flat tow vehicles for sale.

 Worse still, if you don’t notice a tire with low pressure it can cause the vehicle to track poorly behind the motorhome.